YanQS-Blog/WordPress-Comment-Reply-Notify-Plugin/README.en_US.md

 3. Log in to the WordPress admin panel and go to the "Plugins" page.
 4. Find "WP Comment & Reply Notify" and click "Activate".

+## Credentials & Security Recommendations

+- It's strongly recommended to supply SMTP credentials via environment variables or your hosting secret manager.
+You can define constants in `wp-config.php` such as `PCN_SMTP_PASSWORD`, `PCN_SMTP_CLIENT_SECRET`, and `PCN_SMTP_REFRESH_TOKEN`.
+The admin UI will not echo back sensitive values; when needed you can use the "Clear Credentials" button to remove stored values.

 ## Configuration Guide

 After activation, please find **Settings > WP Comment Notify** in the left menu of the admin panel to enter the plugin configuration page.